Ahaetulla: Taxonomy

-Their closest relative is the monotypic genus Proahaetulla, which Ahaetulla diverged from in the mid-Oligocene.
+Their closest relative is the monotypic genus Proahaetulla, which Ahaetulla diverged from an estimated 26.57 million years ago, during the mid-Oligocene.
 From here, the clade containing Proahaetulla and Ahaetulla is a sister group to the genus Dryophiops, and the clade containing all three of these genera is a sister group to the clade containing the bronzeback snakes (Dendrelaphis) and flying snakes (Chrysopelea).
+These relationships can be shown in the cladogram below, with possible paraphyletic Ahaetulla species noted:

 In 2020, an analysis of Ahaetulla nasuta, Ahaetulla dispar, and Ahaetulla pulverulenta throughout their range found them to represent species complexes containing several undescribed or formerly synonymized species, leading to the description of A. borealis, A. farnsworthi, A. malabarica, A. travancorica, and A. sahyadrensis, as well as the resurrection of A. oxyrhyncha and A. isabellina.
 Ahaetulla nasuta and Ahaetulla pulverulenta, formerly considered to have much wider ranges, are now considered endemic to Sri Lanka.